 O’Leno State Park and River Rise Preserve State Park are two of the few places in Florida where a river disappears underground and reappears a few miles away.
 Within the preserve, the Santa Fe River flows underground via the River Sink, becoming part of the Floridan aquifer system.
 This aquifer system is the largest in Florida and is the drinking water source for most of the state’s population.
 Three miles west of O’Leno State Park, the Santa Fe River reappears at River Rise Preserve State Park and continues to meander its way westward, eventually flowing into the Suwannee River.

 Disappearing and re-appearing rivers are unique to a type of geologic setting called karst, which refers to features formed over thousands to millions of years due to the interaction of slightly acidic natural waters interacting with dissolvable rock, such as limestone or dolostone.
 Karst environments contain special topographic features such as caves, springs and sinkholes, as well as submerged cave systems including the conduits through which the river flows underground.

-Whether you are interested in Florida’s unique geology, it’s fascinating early history or you just want to see a vanishing river, then you should check out River Rise Preserve State Park.
-It will accomplish all of these things and more, and take you on a journey through geologic history.
+Whether you are interested in Florida’s unique geology or its fascinating early history or you just want to see a vanishing river, then you should check out River Rise Preserve State Park.
+You can accomplish all of these things and more and take a journey through geologic history.